Getting Pregnant with Endometriosis

 Several pregnancy complications are associated with endometriosis including:

-- Miscarriage: Several studies have evaulated a link between endometriosis and miscarriage and found that there is up to an 80% increased miscarriage risk with endometriosis.
+- Miscarriage: Several studies have evaluated a link between endometriosis and miscarriage and found that there is up to an 80% increased miscarriage risk with endometriosis.

 Ways to manage endometriosis

 When TTC, we recommend using ovulation predictor tests to quickly identify the LH surge and subsequent ovulation.
-During this preconception period, symptoms can be managed by over-the-counter (OTC) antiinflammatories, and herbal supplements including green tea, camomille, and omega 3 fatty acids.
+During this preconception period, symptoms can be managed by over-the-counter (OTC) anti-inflammatories, and herbal supplements including green tea, chamomile, and omega-3 fatty acids.
 Unfortunately, sometimes these OTC agents are simply not enough.
-If pain is uncontrolled with OTC agents, ask your OBGYN about whether a prescription medication or surgical procedure is appropriate for you.
+If pain is uncontrolled with OTC agents, ask your OBGYN whether a prescription medication or surgical procedure is appropriate for you.

 Become your own health advocate

 Endometriosis represents a complex medical condition that often requires a variety of treatments to optimize outcomes.
 If you're suffering from endometriosis, or its symptoms, speak with your OBGYN regarding a plan for diagnosis and treatment.
 Most importantly, don’t suffer silently.
 Listen to your body and become your own health advocate.
 Following these steps will give you the optimal chance for achieving a successful pregnancy, when the time is right.

 Most importantly, don’t suffer silently.
 Listen to your body and become your own health advocate.